mrvea/angular-service-layer/README.md

     export type MergeEndpoints<T extends GenericObj[]> = ContextualMethods<T[number]['prototype']>
 ```
 generic way to extract method from a class
-Note: I have not seen this does this way.
-I am not sure if it is proper, but I works for this use case.
+Note: I have not seen this does this way, and I am not sure if it is proper away, but it works for this use case.
     Please tell me if there is a better way.

 ```ts